godotengine/godot-docs/tutorials/gui/gui_skinning.rst

 .. image:: img/sb2.png

-Save this theme to the .thm file.
+Save this theme to the .theme file.
 Go to the 2D editor and create a few
 buttons:

 .. image:: img/skinbuttons1.png

-Now, go to the root node of the scene and locate the "theme" property, replace it by the theme that was just created.
+Now, go to the root node of the scene and locate the "theme" property, replace it with the theme that was just created.
 It should look like this:

 .. image:: img/skinbuttons2.png